 They began recording in January 1978 at Surrey Sound Studios, essentially transposing their set onto tape until Sting turned up for a session with a love song, as slow as it was unfashionable, a serenade to a Parisian prostitute.
 Lately, they’d been getting into reggae at rehearsal, so they tried that feel behind the verse between rock-hard choruses.
 Roxanne was born.

-The next day Stewart’s brother Miles took it to A&M and returned to the studio that night with the news that the label was going to release it as a single.
+The next day Miles Copeland took it to A&M and returned to the studio that night with the news that the label was going to release it as a single.